IST-Africa 2025 Conference

 Janice Maige, University of Dar es Salaam, Tanzania

-Personalized Learning Paths: Bayesian Network-Based Pre-assessment Grouping
+Personalized Learning Paths: Bayesian Network-Based Pre-Assessment Grouping

 Mary Asunta Gaceri, Meru University of Science and Technology, Kenya